nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![Show Popup](images/ShowPopupSequenceDiagram.png)

-`XXX_Ui` represents Ui components that has a button which will open a popup once it is clicked
+`XXX_Ui` represents Ui components that have a button which will open a popup once it is clicked

 e.g `ControlBox`, `ProductCard`, `ItemCard`, etc